bert2/love-linq-hate-loops/README.md

 The previous examples were all fine and dandy, but here is were programmers used to looping begin to object.

 The example pairs each element index (the place of a runner in a competition) with the elements of a nested collection (the drugs the runner used).
-We are _carrying_ the indeces down into a deeper level, so to speak.
+We are _carrying_ the indices down into a deeper level, so to speak.
 It's probably easier to understand if you just run the example right now and have a look at the output.

 > ```
 > +---------------------------+